“And there are three that bear witness on earth: the Spirit, the water, and the blood; and these three agree as one.”

 There are three testimonies to Christ on earth.
 The “earth” is the sphere where the testimonies bear witness.

 The “Spirit” here is the ministry of the Holy Spirit through His revelation of the Old and New Testaments and convicting work to each individual.
 The Holy Spirit personalizes truth to our experience.

 And the blood;

 The “blood” refers to the sacrificial death of Christ for our sins.
 Jesus fully and finally paid for our sins.
 No further suffering for them is necessary.

 And these three agree as one

-The three witnesses of this verse are in agreement.
-Two witnesses to Christ are historical and one is personal.
+The three witnesses of this verse agree.
+Two witnesses to Christ are historical, and one is personal.
 All three witnesses present Christ in one harmonious whole.
-Consensus of the concurring witnesses converges on the one end of the centrality of the person and work of Christ.
+The consensus of the concurring witnesses converges on the one end of the centrality of the person and work of Christ.
 The Spirit proves this point in verses 9-12.